pwrzosek/tJMagnonHolon/README.md

 *t-J model in magnon-holon basis.*

-A set of modules for t-J model (related) Hamiltonians diagonalization and various spectral functions generation.
+A set of modules for t-J model (related) Hamiltonians diagonalization and various Greens functions generation.

 ## Features